Annual examinations that a woman needs to undergo. Which blood test is better to take? What tests should be taken to check your health?

 Important indicator:

-The TSH hormone (thyroid-stimulating hormone) is the main regulator of the thyroid gland, which is produced by the pituitary gland.
+Hormone TSH ( thyroid-stimulating hormone) is the main regulator of the thyroid gland, which is produced by the pituitary gland.

-The norm is 0.4-4.0 honey / l.
-An elevated level of TSH in the blood may indicate hypothyroidism - a disease of the thyroid gland (an insufficient amount of hormones is produced).
-A low level of TSH is called thyrotoxicosis and is characterized by an excess of thyroid hormones in the body, which can lead to disruption of the nervous system, as well as disrupt the functioning of the cells responsible for the correct heart rhythm.
+The norm is 0.4-4.0 mU/l.
+Elevated TSH level blood may indicate hypothyroidism - a disease of the thyroid gland (insufficient amounts of hormones are produced).
+Reduced level TSH is called thyrotoxicosis and is characterized by an excess of thyroid hormones in the body, which can lead to dysfunction nervous system, as well as disrupt the functioning of the cells responsible for the correct rhythm of the heart.

 Hepatitis

-It is necessary to take: a blood test from a vein for the presence of antibodies.
+You must take a blood test from a vein to check for antibodies.

 How often: once a year or after operations, questionable sexual relations.

-Indirectly, the presence of hepatitis can be judged by the presence of bilirubin in the urine test.
-Normally, it shouldn't be.
+The presence of hepatitis can be indirectly judged by the presence of bilirubin in a urine test.
+Normally it shouldn't be there.

 Nephritis, pyelonephritis and other diseases of the kidneys and urinary tract